You have the power, don’t just depend on RBI, SC tells Centre on loan moratorium

 New Delhi, Aug 26: The Supreme Court on Wednesday pulled up the Centre for not taking a stand on giving moratorium on charging interest on loan as well as interest on interest during the same period declared during pandemic.

 "You make your stand clear.
-You cannot not say anything.
+You can not say anything.
 It is your responsibility to take steps under the Disaster Management Act.
 You have enough powers to decide the issue of waiver.
-You cannot just depend on the RBI," a bench comprising Justices Ashok Bhushan, R Subhash Reddy and MR Shah said.
+You cannot just depend on the RBI," a bench comprising Justices Ashok Bhushan, R Subhash Reddy and M R Shah said.

 Has the loan moratorium been extended by RBI: All you should know

 "This isn't the time to take care of only the business interests but you must also consider the plight of the people.
-That's how RBI's stands looks like and you are not taking any stand at all," the top court observed.
+That's how RBI's stands look like and you are not taking any stand at all," the top court observed.

 "There are two issues here.
 Whether any interest should be charged and whether any interest on interest should be charged during the moratorium period," it said.